-As at As at
+As at

-June 30, 2016 March 31, 2016
+March 31, 2016

 Long term growth rate 14.50%

 Operating margins 26.30%

 Discount rate 21.70%

 The above discount rate is based on the Weighted Average Cost of Capital (WACC) of the Company.
 These estimates are likely to differ from future actual results of operations and cash flows.